 Getting there: Take the subway to Yonghegong Lama Temple, walk west along Wudaoying hutong, and about two thirds of the way along, turn south down Jianchang hutong and it’s on the right side.

-The Bookworm and Secret Garden
+The Bookworm and Secret Garden (update 2020, now closed)

 A good bookshop, bar, and cafe with frequent talks on all kinds of interesting topics, but walk through on a sunny day, follow the back staircase up, and you’ll find a rooftop bar and garden with eclectic furnishing, and good local craft beers such as Monkey’s Fist IPA from nearby Slow Boat Brewery.